TEDx Talk

 'When you do something noble and beautiful and nobody noticed, do not be sad.
 For the sun every morning is a beautiful spectacle and yet most of the audience still sleeps'

-- The Beatles' John Lennon still offers encouragement, wisdom and clarity.
+- The Beatles' John Lennon still offers us encouragement, wisdom and clarity.

-- The Beatles' John Lennon still offers encouragement, wisdom and clarity.
+- The Beatles' John Lennon still offers us encouragement, wisdom and clarity.

-An Orientation Board kept permanently by my side whilst in hospital helped with the overwhelming anxiety (imagine how it would feel constantly worrying that you don't simply know the year you're living in - if you're even living - nor where you are or what happened 5 seconds earlier, with strangers regularly walking around your room, some awfully old and creepy *not our patient, dear Mary - an always gentle and entertaining little Scot/patient in the ward - though, hey hospital guests!*!)
+Above: A basic little orientation board kept permanently by my side whilst in hospital helped with the overwhelming anxiety (imagine how it would feel constantly worrying that you don't simply know the year you're living in - if you're even living - nor where you are or what happened just five seconds earlier, with strangers regularly walking around your room)

 Not once have I pondered 'why did this happen to me?' with negative connotations.
-If not me, then who should it happen to?
-No one deserves to have their brain - what makes them who they are - taken away from them (especially whilst in their prime waking up for the day or when with colleagues at a work party) and I am in fact relieved it happened to myself and not others in my age group (or older/younger!)!
-From the extraordinary support I continuously receive, I know I am not alone in the assumption that I couldn't find a better suited person to tackle this young stroke survivor role!
+If not me, then who should it instead happen to?
+Absolutely no one deserves to have their brain - what makes them who they are - taken away from them (especially whilst in their prime waking up for the day or when with colleagues at a work party)!
+From the extraordinary support I continuously receive, I know I am not alone in the assumption that I couldn't find a better-suited person to tackle this young stroke survivor role!

 However, I have often pondered -